Signaling of the New York City Subway: QBL East

 The 2015–2019 Capital Program was revised in April 2018 to fund to the design for the expedited installation of CBTC on the Lexington Avenue Line, the IND Archer Avenue Line and the Queens Boulevard Line east of Kew Gardens–Union Turnpike, known as QBL East.
 The draft 2020–2024 Capital Program calls for CBTC installation on the remainder of the IND Queens Boulevard Line to Jamaica–179th Street station, as well as the IND Archer Avenue Line.
 On December 15, 2021, the MTA Board approved the first of three contracts to install CBTC on the eastern portion of the Queens Boulevard Line.
 Under the project, interlockings at Briarwood, Parsons Boulevard, 169th Street, and 179th Street would be modernized.
 The 169th Street interlocking would be separated from the 179th Street interlocking.
 In addition, the north end of Union Turnpike Interlocking will receive CBTC functionality.
 Following the Eighth Avenue Line CBTC project, track circuits will be replaced with axle counters.
 EJ Electric is the installer and Mitsubishi is the CBTC supplier.
 The cost of the project will be $539.5 million, and completion is forecasted for the second quarter of 2026.
 In December 2021, the contract for the installation of the project was awarded to EJ Electric while the contract for the supplying of CBTC equipment was awarded to Mitsubishi.
 In April 2022, the MTA was still negotiating with Siemens for the data communications system equipment contract.
 This will be Mitsubishi's first CBTC contract with the MTA, expanding the interoperability demonstration to three suppliers from two.

 Eighth Avenue Line

-Funding for the design of CBTC on the IND Eighth Avenue Line from 59th Street–Columbus Circle to High Street is also provided in the 2015–2019 Capital Program, along with the modernization of interlockings at 30th Street and north of 42nd Street, and the removal of an unused interlocking south of 42nd Street.
+Funding for the design of CBTC on the IND Eighth Avenue Line from 59th Street–Columbus Circle to High Street is provided in the 2015–2019 Capital Program, along with the modernization of interlockings at 30th Street and north of 42nd Street, and the removal of an unused interlocking south of 42nd Street.
 The design of the Eighth Avenue Line CBTC project will be done concurrently with the Queens Boulevard Line West and East automation, allowing the E route to be semi-automated when the project is done.
 It will get two new electrical substations to support CBTC upgrades.
 Additionally, the R179 and R211 fleets will be made compatible with CBTC.
 Construction was originally scheduled to begin in October 2018, but a contract for CBTC installation was later pushed back to the first quarter of 2019.
+In March 2019, in preparation for the implementation of CBTC on the Eighth Avenue Line, the MTA board ratified a contract with Thales Group for the installation of CBTC equipment on the R211 fleet.